Skip to main content

 You could provide a dedicated privacy and security hub where people can find privacy information.

 But you should be careful not to overload them with information.
 You should consider if people are likely to read what you provide and the circumstances in which they do so.
-You could have a concise transparency information resource, for example as part of the JIT notice, and refer users to the privacy hub if they want more information.
+You could have a concise privacy information resource, for example as part of the JIT notice, and refer users to the privacy hub if they want more information.

 You should design your privacy information in a way that enables people to understand what happens to their personal information.
 This helps you demonstrate your compliance with the UK GDPR’s transparency principle and people’s right to be informed.

-Where appropriate, you should use navigation panels, collapsible lists, bullet points, large text, pictures, diagrams and videos to deliver your privacy information.
+• using combinations of audio and visual aids, including navigation panels, collapsible lists, bullet points, large text, pictures, diagrams, videos and subtitles to deliver your privacy information; and

 A graphic shows a smart TV displaying a privacy policy and terms and conditions.
 It bundles them in a large block of text without headings or navigational aids.